openSUSE/news-o-o/_posts/2011-11-12-opensuse-weekly-news-201-is-out.markdown

                 [Akonadi](http://userbase.kde.org/Akonadi) based address book.
 I
             have gone through a lot of cycles of tries and tests, with various combinations of KDE- and PIM libraries and Akonadi and Nepomuk setups.
 Not always the stack was transparent to me nor the integration of the various parts perfect.
-But we™re KDE with our welknown community, and so I finally had the pleasure to go through my and other code and fix it togehter with Kevin and Tobias on Desktop Summit this summer.
+But weâ€™re KDE with our welknown community, and so I finally had the pleasure to go through my and other code and fix it togehter with Kevin and Tobias on Desktop Summit this summer.
 That brought back motivation, thanks :-)